komodorio/komoplane/README.md

 ## Roadmap

-Milestone 1: Local helm install, images in registry, user analytics, update check, main page
+Milestone 1: Local helm install, images in registry, user analytics, update check

-Fill main page: counts of objects in each category?

-Styled toolbar: Type, Title, subtitle, help button to explain and link to CP learning
+help buttons to explain and link to CP learning

 Make event type be aligned better in event list